strangerstudios/pmpro-signup-shortcode/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-signup-shortcode/issues

 == Changelog ==
+= 0.3.1 - 2023-01-04 =
+* SECURITY: Better escaping and sanitization.
+* ENHANCEMENT: Added link to the TOS checkbox.
+* ENHANCEMENT: Now using the pmpro_generateUsername to generate the username when only an email is passed in.
+* ENHANCEMENT: Changed text domain to pmpro-signup-shortcode.
+Some systems expect the plugin slug and text domain to match.
+* ENHANCEMENT: Added "confirm_email" and "confirm_password" params for the shortcode to hide just those fields.
+Set to 0, false, or no to hide those fields.
+* BUG FIX/ENHANCEMENT: Removed the comma between the password and email when the password is included in the confirmation email.
+The comma was often mistaken as part of the password. #40 (@secretagencyit)

 = 0.3 - 2020-01-15 =
 * ENHANCEMENT: Added option to pass URL attributes for "email" or "username" to a page and prefill the signup form.